U.S. in ‘Financial Trouble’

-Wilson said that if elected, she would work to overturn the Affordable Care Act, which President Barack Obama signed into law in 2010.
+Wilson said that if elected, she would work to overturn the Affordable Care Act, which President

 "I think it's the wrong way to go for the country," she said.
 "It doesn't control costs, it increases taxes, it increases the cost of health care and we're seeing premiums already go through the roof."

 "The way to control costs is to improve the health status of people who have chronic disease," Wilson said. "

 Wilson contends federal regulations of banking and other businesses under Obama are hurting Americans' quality of life -- regulations that others say protect consumers.

 Asked for an example, she cited the Dodd-Frank mortgage lending regulation bill Obama signed into law in 2010.
 She said the law has prompted at least one

 Wilson also said the Obama administration is waging a war on oil and gas production, a linchpin of